 Welcome to the members section of the NZDA website.
 This is where you will find all our member resources and information.
 While some information is public, most pages will require you to log in.
-If you are having difficulty logging in, please contact Kirsty Dale on (09) 579 8001, or email Kirsty
+If you are having difficulty logging in, please contact Holly Grammer on (09) 579 8001, or email Holly.

 Enter your username and password here in order to log in on the website:

 "Self Care for Dentists" Book